jasonbohne123/jasonbohne123.github.io/_pages/about.md

 Hey, I'm Jason.
 Currently I am a second year Ph.D. student in the Department of Applied Mathematics and Statistics here at Stony Brook University.
 I'm advised by [Prof. Pawel Polak](https://sites.google.com/view/pawelpolak)  where we work on the intersection of Applied Statistics and Machine Learning to High Frequency Finance.

 More specifically my current research focuses on nonparametric learning in high freqency financial time series.
-This leads me to work across a variety of fields including: nonparametric statistics, supervised learning, convex optimization, and market microstructure.
-I am a strong believer in the importance of well-written software in research and utilize Python as my primary language.
+This leads me to work across a variety of fields including: nonparametric statistics, supervised learning, optimization and time series.
+The goal of my research is to develop new methods for learning for applications in both quantitative finance and big data.

 For more about my research, please visit my [research page](/research/).
-When I can I upload current writing and software to the [writing](/writing/) and [software](/software/) pages.
+I keep a blog where I write about my research and other topics that interest me which you can find [here](/writing/).

+I am a strong believer in open science and reproducible research.
+You can find my code along with some software I have written [here](/software/).

 To learn more about me, please see my [CV](/cv/).